In this sermon, we are going to aim at answering the question what is holiness according to the bible?

 Will giving our lives to Christ help us be above sin?

-It is worthy to mention here that so many believers have been made to think or believe, with whatever reasons, that once they give their life to Christ the urge or desire to sin is totally eliminated from their conscience.
+It is worthy to mention here that so many believers have been made to think or believe, for whatever reasons, that once they give their life to Christ the urge or desire to sin is totally eliminated from their conscience.

 And this wrong conviction is what will make them totally forget about their adversary who roams about like a roaring lion seeking whom to devour (1 Peter 5:8).